What You Need to Know About the Canine Respiratory Illness

-If you’ve been keeping up with the latest pet news, you may have heard of the canine respiratory illness that’s going around.
-Unfortunately, the pathogen causing this illness is unknown.
-Its symptoms range from mild to intense, with some affected pups experiencing severe pneumonia.
+If you’ve been following pet health news, you may have heard about the mysterious canine respiratory illness spreading in different areas of the U.S. The exact pathogen causing it is still unknown, and symptoms range from mild coughing to severe pneumonia in some cases.

 A golden lab dog sitting on an exam table at the vet getting its heartrate checked by a doctor in scrubs and blue gloves